natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 **This one is all Caveat :warning:**

-dotnet-msbuild and MSBuild.exe may look they same, but they are not.
+dotnet-msbuild and MSBuild.exe may look the same, but they are not.

-## Built-in tagets
+## Built-in targets

 They do not have the same set of build-in targets.